 Here’s how it happened: Marilyn was a stay-at-home mom with two young daughters in 1969.
 Protests against the Vietnam War and racial inequality shook the country.
 Although she loved her daughters, Marilyn felt the world was passing her by.
 She was thumbing through the Village Voice when, among the ads for go-go dancers, she saw a small ad.
 It was seeking volunteers to help organize the first Earth Day.

 Her alma mater, Barnard College, was the site of the first meeting.
-It was almost ten years to the day after she graduated.
+It was almost 10 years to the day after she graduated.
 Somehow it seemed like a calling.
 She had worried about the effect of air pollution on her children’s health.
-Until that moment, though, it hadn’t occurred to Marilyn she could do anything about
+Until that moment, though, it hadn’t occurred to Marilyn she could do anything about it.

 So, she told her husband Bob, “Watch the kids,” and trotted to the subway.
 The first meeting, in Lehman Auditorium, was fairly chaotic, but she kept going back.
 She soon found herself one of the five leaders of the Environmental Action Coalition, organized to stage the first Earth Day in New York City, in 1970.